mattburnett-repo/nestjs-api-template/MigrationsAndSeeding.md

 - Run a migration.
 - Seed the `example` and `user` tables.

 This repo uses v.0.3.x of the typeorm CLI.
-Because of the way this version of the CLI works, you need to include the full path to the migrations directory after the script name.
+Because of the way this version of the CLI works, include the full path to the migrations directory after the script name.
 In the following examples, the migrations directory is `src/db/migrations`.

 If you have added `NODE_ENV` vars to your npm scripts, you should add the var name to the end of the `migration:xxx` script name.
 For example, if you have added `NODE_ENV=local` var to the `migration:generate` script, you should rename the script to `migration:generate:local`.